 The most rewarding part of visiting Greenland was boarding the boats from the town of Kulusuk and taking them out into the bay and past some MASSIVE icebergs.
 That was very cool!

-That night, after our Greenland to Iceland flight, we went out for dinner in Reykjavik.
+That night, after our flight back to Iceland, we went out for dinner in Reykjavik.
 We had selected Argentine, one of the most popular restaurants in all of Iceland and one of the better steakhouses we’ve ever been to.
 The restaurant was excellent.
-However, it was an odd Greenland vs Iceland juxtaposition.
+However, the whole Greenland vs Iceland moment was a very odd juxtaposition.
 Here we were enjoying a fabulous meal after having spent much of the day with people who were really struggling.

 Visiting Greenland was one of the most remarkable experiences of our lives, but it was both intellectually and emotionally challenging.
 Perhaps more than any other destination we’ve ever visited, our journey to Greenland has stuck with us.

 There are times I can still see the faces of some of the native children in Kulusuk.
-The Greenland climate is changing thanks to global warming, but Greenland changed us in ways we didn’t realize at the time.
+It is an island that is being rapidly transformed by climate change.
+But in many ways, the real change was within us.
+This trip changed us in ways we didn’t realize at the time.